 Practically an institution since 1985, this festive, family-friendly restaurant in the main Chinatown of Paris serves up tasty traditional dim sum and Cantonese cuisine at reasonable prices.
 Don’t miss their dim sum and roasted duck.
 If you’re in a party mood, you can even belt out some karaoké songs during the week, or dance till 2am on weekends.

 44, Avenue d’Ivry, 75013 Paris.
 Metro: Olympiades, Porte d’Ivry

 Mirama (5ème) €€€€

-Sometimes you just have a taste for a good bowl of Chinese noodles.
-Mirama is the place to go for the best shrimp wonton noodle soup, roasted duck and BBQ pork in the heart of Paris, just steps away from Notre Dame Cathedral.
+Sometimes you just have a taste for a simple bowl of Chinese noodles.
+Mirama is the place to go for some of the best shrimp wonton noodle soup, roasted duck and BBQ pork in the heart of Paris, just steps away from Notre Dame Cathedral.
 Open daily till 10:30pm.

 17, rue Saint Jacques 75005 Paris.
 Metro: Cluny-La Sorbonne, Saint-Michel